sybrew/the-seo-framework/readme.txt

 				* These violations are a warning sign preventing bad practices hindering user experience, which are alleviated.
 				* In practice, WordPress Core needs to update to a future jQuery version to stop these warnings from showing up.
 	* **Updated:**
-		/
-		* TODO All transient caches for The SEO Framework have been invalidated.
+		* All transient caches for The SEO Framework have been invalidated.
-			* Done (recheck as we add new options): LD-JSON.
-			* TODO: Description, sitemap.
 	* **Removed:**
 		* Robots:
 			* The DMOZ project that it influenced is no longer available nor used, so:
 				* `noodp` and all its settings.
-		/
-		* TODO The Site Name project has been abandoned, and this data is now accumulated automatically, so:
+		* The Site Name project has been abandoned, and this data is now accumulated automatically, so:
 			* `ld_json_sitename` and all its settings.
+			* Note: The output still exists, and still has its uses.
+But its output is controlled by the "Sitelinks Searchbox" setting, for now.
 		* Open Graph:
 			* Open graph type `blog`.
 It's no longer supported. `website` is used instead.
 			* The Open Graph protocol no longer allows `article:published_time` on `website` types, so: